 Look us up if you are ever headed to Vermont and let’s have a look at those curtains!

 Hi.
 I'm Alex Kaufman.
-This is my blog.
+This is my generally neglected blog.

-I'm a PR and marketing guy from Vermont who spent most of the last decade representing large ski/golf resorts coast to coast.
-I provide consulting, PR, social media and video services here in Vermont and to ski business clients nationwide.
+I'm a marketing guy from Vermont who spent most of the last decade representing large ski/golf resorts coast to coast.
+Since 2011 I've been running the marketing and business development for the Vermont offices of an international engineering firm.
 I'm also the Online Editor and Sales/PR Wrangler for SkiTheEast.net.

 You'll find thoughts and tips on marketing, PR, social media and multimedia production.
 There's a three month cross country trip blogged in here too.
 These thoughts are my own.